dboddie-canonical-work/disgorged-docs/parts-environment-variables.rst

    ⓘ For the various environment variables available to running snap applications, see :ref:`Environment variables <environment-variables>`.

-.. _parts-environment-variables-heading--locating-directories:
+.. _parts-environment-variables-locating-directories:

 Locating directories
 ~~~~~~~~~~~~~~~~~~~~

-See :ref:`Parts lifecycle <parts-lifecycle>` and `Parts directories <parts-lifecycle.md#parts-environment-variables-heading--parts-directories>`__ for details on which directories are created and used when building a part.
+See :ref:`Parts lifecycle <parts-lifecycle>` and :ref:`Parts directories <parts-lifecycle-parts-directories>` for details on which directories are created and used when building a part.

-.. _parts-environment-variables-heading--locating-directories-core18-core20:
+.. _parts-environment-variables-locating-directories-core18-core20:

 core \| core18 \| core20
 ^^^^^^^^^^^^^^^^^^^^^^^^